auth0/docs/articles/best-practices/operations.md

 ## Store custom code in a source code repository

 If you have custom code for rules, hooks, custom database scripts or webtasks, store it in a source code repository such as Github for version and audit control.
-Auth0 has an [extension to help deploy code stored on Github](/extensions/github-deploy).
+Auth0 has [extensions to help deploy code stored on external respositories](/extensions#deploy-hosted-pages-rules-and-database-connections-scripts-from-external-repositories).

 If you have a full continuous integration/continuous deployment pipeline, use the [Auth0 Deploy CLI tool](https://github.com/auth0/auth0-deploy-cli) for greater flexibility.